PaddlePaddle/docs/doc/fluid/install/compile/compile_CentOS_en.md

     > Use multicore compilation

+    Note: if compile fail, normally because you did config git properly,  read the following blog: [stackoverflow](hhttps://stackoverflow.com/questions/35821245/github-server-certificate-verification-failed).

+    Or you can just disable SSL verification, (if the project does not require a high level of security other than login/password) by typing:

+    `git config --global http.sslverify false`

 10. After compiling successfully, go to the `/paddle/build/python/dist` directory and find the generated `.whl` package: `cd /paddle/build/python/dist`

 11. Install the compiled `.whl` package on the current machine or target machine:

         For Python2: pip install -U (whl package name) For Python3: pip3.5 install -U (whl package name)